Israelis fret about risk of isolation but concern may be overdone

 On defence and security, the White House has made clear there will be no change in policy, and Israel's director of military intelligence recently returned from a working visit to Washington saying there was no cause for concern.

-Foreign investment flows, which normally react to the possibility of a country being sanctioned or isolated, show no signs of declining: they have risen steadily over the past four months and hit $710 million (475.72 million pounds) in January alone.
+Foreign investment flows, which normally react to the possibility of a country being sanctioned or isolated, show no signs of declining: they have risen steadily over the past four months and hit $710 million in January alone.

 Figures for March - taking into account any impact from the election - are not released until early May, but the clear trend is upwards.
 The Tel Aviv stock exchange has gained more than 2 percent since the election and the shekel is steady against the dollar.
 Moody's is positive.